Euvaz/Eagle/README.md

 # Eagle
-A tool which will pick away and safely expose specified Prometheus metrics.
+A tool which picks away and safely exposes specified Prometheus metrics.